DeanGilewicz/generator-ll-prototype/README.md

 - this will also be the location where bower writes tools / libraries to should user choose to add anything additional
 - git ignored
 - jQuery ... copied to dist/js/vendor/
-- modernizr ... copied to dist/js/vendor if foundation is selected by user
-- normalize-scss ... imported into main.scss
+- normalize-scss ... imported into /styles/sass/main.scss

 ** data/